The role of cohomology in quantum computation with magic states: Background

 These operators form an orthonormal basis for the space of Hermitian operators on $d^n$-dimensional Hilbert space.
 Therefore, for any density matrix $\rho$ representing a quantum state, there is a decomposition in phase point operators of the form

 The coefficients in this expansion define the Wigner function $W_\rho:V\rightarrow\mathbb{R}$ of the state $\rho$.
 Equivalently, by orthogonality, the Wigner function can be defined as

-This Wigner function has several properties which make it useful for describing quantum computation with magic states.
-First, it is covariant with respect to all Clifford group operations.
+This Wigner function has several properties which make it useful for describing QCM.
+First, it is covariant with respect to all Clifford-group operations.
 That is, for any linear operator $Y$ and for all $g\in \text{Cl}_n$ it holds that

 Therein, $S_g$ is the symplectic matrix introduced in Eq.~\eqref{eq:symmetry} and $a_g$ is a translation vector, both dependent on $g$.
-This follows from the fact that phase point operators map to phase point operators under conjugation by Clifford group elements:
+This follows from the fact that phase point operators map to phase point operators under conjugation by Clifford-group elements:

 The Wigner function also satisfies the condition of positivity preservation of the Wigner function under Pauli measurements.
 That is, if a state $\rho$ has a non-negative Wigner function and a Pauli measurement is performed, the resulting postmeasurement state also has a non-negative Wigner function.
 This follows from the fact that under Pauli measurements phase point operators map to probabilistic combinations of phase point operators.